Categories

 In 2015, Ukraine launched its first internet project “Forgotten Heritage” devoted to cultural property that was taken out of the country.
 The project’s aim is to create a catalogue of moved and lost cultural property.

-Also in 2015, the Claims Conference-WJRO sponsored the publication of the catalog and album Art in the Flames of War: Western European Paintings in the Collection of the Simferopol Art Museum by S.I.
+In 2015, the Claims Conference-WJRO sponsored the publication of the catalog and album Art in the Flames of War: Western European Paintings in the Collection of the Simferopol Art Museum by S.I.
 Kot of the National Academy of Sciences of Ukraine and L.V.
 Kudriashiva of the Simferopol Art Museum.
 This catalog and album is the only list of holdings of a museum in the former Soviet Union coming from the Soviet Trophy Brigades.
 The Simferopol Museum is located in Crimea, and the publication occurred just before the annexation of Crimea by Russia in 2014.

 The State Archives in Ukraine hold the largest collection of ERR documents in the world.
 The Claims Conference arranged for these 140,000 pages, held by Ukraine since 1945 (in secret before 1990), to be digitized and adapted for the Internet in 2010, with cooperation from the Bundesarchiv, the German Federal Archives.
 Many documents describe individual items, while others list the number of crates from specific museums or libraries, detailing their origin, date of plunder and where they were stored or relocated by the Nazis.